MBravo-Zapata/Suelos_Singulares_CL/README.md

-This repository contains the resouces used to generate a location map and a data set of geomechanical parameters of singular soils in Chile, associated to the article  **PRIMERA VERSIÓN DE UN REPOSITORIO Y MAPA DE SUELOS SINGULARE**
+This repository contains the resouces used to generate a location map and a data set of geomechanical parameters of singular soils in Chile, associated to the article  **PRIMERA VERSIÓN DE UN REPOSITORIO Y MAPA DE SUELOS SINGULARES**

 ### Publication information